learn-co-curriculum/your-personal-brand-building/README.md

 Here are specific ways you can curate your personal brand:

+1. Business Card / email signature
+2. Resumes / cover letters
-1. Creating an online portfolio/personal site
+3. Creating an online portfolio/personal site
-2. Social media presence (namely LinkedIn and Twitter)
+4. Social media presence (namely LinkedIn, Twitterand Reddit)
-3. Consistently building new projects
+5. Consistently building new projects / doing research / maintaining a home lab
-4. Starting and keeping a consistent blog
+6. Starting and keeping a consistent blog
+7. Speaking at meetups/events
+8. Participating in Bug Bounties / CTF Competition / writing White Papers
-5. Speaking at meetups/events
+9. Speaking at meetups/events / attending conferences

 Even your email address and business cards say something about your brand.